vfarcic/devops26/manuscript/17-progressive-delivery.md

 - [ ] Publish on LeanPub.com

 # Choosing The Right Deployment Strategy

+I> This chapter is co-authored by Carlos Sanchez.

 W> The examples in this chapter work with any Jenkins X flavor (static or serverless) and with any hosting vendor (e.g., AWS, AKS, GKE, on-prem, etc.).